nnra6864/Nisualizer/README.md

 - Digital Clock

 # Roadmap
+- [ ] Add config and cli arguments for setting the display
 - [ ] Launch on startup
 - [x] Arguments(e.g. using different configs for 2 displays)
 - [x] Change the config directory for Windows(and their shit system structure)